santis19/capbird/README.md

-# elcapitan-xfwm
+# capbird

-OS X El Capitan like theme for XFWM4
+OS X like theme for XFWM4

-Fork of [micopiira](https://github.com/micopiira/elcapitan-xfwm)'s work.
+Fork of xfwm4 [micopiira](https://github.com/micopiira/elcapitan-xfwm)'s work.
+Using Greybird gtk theme.

-## Changes
+## Changes to XFWM4 theme

 * Inactive windows have the same titlebar color as active ones.
 Only buttons (close, hide, maximize) change to grey.
 Looks good with